 Drama and Performing Arts

-Drama and Performing Arts is now a strong and thriving subject within school.
-Drama is delivered to students in Years 7 and 8, GCSE Performing Arts is an option for students in Years 9, 10, and 11.
+Drama and Performing Arts is a strong and thriving subject within the academy.
+Drama is delivered to students in Years 7 and 8, GCSE Drama is an option for students in Years 9, 10, and 11.
 Students at Key Stage 5 are currently taking BTEC Level 3 Performing Arts which is worth the equivalent of one A Level grade.
-Extra-curricular activities are an important part of the Performing Arts department, with Rock Challenge being a main focal point.
-We will be showcasing as a premier school, for the third year running, at Carlisle in April 2015 and competing at Grimsby in June 2015.
+Extra-curricular activities are an important part of the Performing Arts department.

 Key Stage 3

 Students in Years 7 and 8 study Drama as a distinct subject for one lesson a week.
-They learn key skills in dramatic play such as working with others, creating improvisation and learning short extracts from plays such as 'Goggle Eyes', ‘His Dark Materials’ and 'Big Issues'.
-Students work from set briefs, in small groups, similar to the brief outlines given to students studying GCSE Performing Arts.
+They learn key skills in dramatic play such as working with others, creating devised pieces and learning short extracts from plays such as ‘Goggle Eyes’, ‘Kes’ and ‘Millions’.
+Students work from stimuli, in small groups, similar to the stimulus outlines given to students studying GCSE Drama.
 Students are assessed every half-term through teacher and student appraisal.
-Drama is a fulfilling subject which enables students to work with others, gain confidence and develop critical skills.
-Students are encouraged to watch and participate in other students' performances like the up and coming Year 13 Production of ‘Wizard of Oz’.
+Drama is a fulfilling subject, which enables students to work with others, gain confidence and develop critical skills.

 Key Stage 4